flashcarts/AOS/README.md

    - A7800DS (`highscore.rom` - for 7800 High Score saving) - `/roms/bios`
    - GBARunner2 (`bios.bin`) - `/_gba`
    - GameYob (`gbc_bios.bin` - provides color in GBC titles) - `/roms/gb/`
+   - NGPDS (Color BIOS: `ngp-color-bios.ngp` - Black and White BIOS: `ngp-bnw-bios.ngp`) - `/roms/bios`
+      - The names and location of the Neo Geo Pocket BIOS files can be changed within settings.
+Those provided above have been pre-set for use in AceOS.
    - S8DS - See [GitHub ReadMe](https://github.com/FluBBaOfWard/S8DS), multiple BIOSes supported.

 ### Notes on Emulators in This Package